waartaa/waartaa/docs/source/setting_up_the_environment.rst

 Setting up the Environment
 ==========================

-Install the system dependencies: node, npm for you system.
+Install the system dependencies: node, npm for your system.

 * **Fedora**